 “It is an overwhelming temptation to acknowledge many of the women in this publication, and many more, but we all stand on the shoulders of many.
 So just let me thank all of the women of Federation for the sisterhood and shared struggles for equality and justice.
 To the Indigenous sisters, can I acknowledge the debt of a struggle for both equality and country ‒ and may none of us rest until we see a treaty set this to rights.”

-Pre-order your copy for $49.95 including postage and handling (Australia-only) using this webform, for delivery in late-2018.
+Order your copy now for $49.95 including postage and handling (Australia-only) using this webform.

 For overseas orders, or if you would like to purchase more than one copy, please contact email@example.com